Articles Tagged:

-All about coin rim errors and coin edge errors – how to spot them, how much they’re worth, the most valuable types of rim errors on coins, how to tell rim errors from rim damage
+All about coin rim errors - how to spot them, how much they're worth, the most valuable types of rim errors on coins, how to tell rim errors from rim damage and other types of edge errors on coins.

 Do you know how to tell if a coin is an error?
-Use this Coin Error Guide to see a list of features you should be looking for when you’re trying to find valuable U.S. error coins.
+Use this handy guide to see a list of features you should be looking for when trying to find U.S. error coins

 Here's how to submit damaged coins to the US Mint and damaged bills to the US Bureau of Labor & Engraving.
 It's easy money for all of your damaged currency!